Subscribe to Our Newsletter

 We will NOT pay for any liability under the following circumstances:-

-If any loss, damage or liability caused by invasion, war (whether war be declared or not), warlike operation, acts of foreign enemies, hostilities, civil war, acts of terrorism, strike, riot, civil commotion, mutiny, rebellion, revolution, insurrection, military or usurped power or by any direct or indirect consequences of any of the said occurrences.
+If any loss, damage, or liability caused by the invasion, war (whether war is declared or not), warlike operation, acts of foreign enemies, hostilities, civil war, acts of terrorism, strike, riot, civil commotion, mutiny, rebellion, revolution, insurrection, military or usurped power or by any direct or indirect consequences of any of the said occurrences.

-So, if you don't already have the additional coverage for a strike, riot, and civil commotion on your car insurance policy, chances for your claim to be approved is very slim.
-Of course, it's not too late for you to add-on this coverage to your existing car insurance policy, all you need to do is contact your car insurance agent or provider to boost your car insurance coverage - at a price.
+So, if you don't already have the additional coverage for a strike, riot, and civil commotion on your car insurance policy, the chances for your claim to be approved are very slim.
+Of course, it's not too late for you to add this coverage to your existing car insurance policy, all you need to do is contact your car insurance agent or provider to boost your car insurance coverage - at a price.

 Most insurance providers charge around 0.3% of your car's total sum insured for the strike, riot, and civil commotions coverage.
-So, let's just say that the total sum insured for your car is RM50,000, that means you'll need to pay an additional RM150 on top of your comprehensive car insurance premium on a yearly basis.
+So, let's just say that the total sum insured for your car is RM50,000, that means you'll need to pay an additional RM150 on top of your comprehensive car insurance premium yearly.

 5. Claim from the rioters, but...